 Looking for a simple and easy way to incorporate more vegetables into your diet?
 Then next time you fancy a snack, why not try this courgette fritters recipe from Hungry Healthy Happy?

-These veggie treats come in at 112 calories, and contain 7g protein and 5g of fat.
+These veggie treats come in at 112 calories, containing 7g protein and 5g of fat.

 5. Apple slices with peanut butter